Teacher aide jobs in Colorado Springs, CO - 218 jobs

 Develops and implements games and teaching aids

-Assists students in preparation, production, and maintenance of materials and equipment as assigned
+Assists in preparation, production, and maintenance of materials and equipment as assigned

 Assists students in finding materials and books in library

-Supervises swimming pool, weight room, and/or therapy pool
+Supervises student use of swimming pool, weight room, and therapy pool

-Attends pre-job training, ongoing training, and meetings as required during the school year in order to remain up-to-date of job procedures
+Attends pre-job training, ongoing training, and meetings as required during the school year in order to remain up-to-date on job procedures

 Maintains, orders, and organizes inventory of materials and equipment for effective operation of program